quartercastle/validator/README.md

   number: number({ min: 0, max: 100, precision: 2 })
 }
 ```
-All types shipped with this modules is required by default, so if you have a
+All types shipped with this module requires a value by default.
+If you have a
-target in the schema which should be optional, you just have to specify it.
+target in the schema which should be optional, you just have to specify it like below.
 ```js
 // will accept strings, null and undefined. string({ optional: true })